CansenJIANG/FeatureAnalysis3d/README.md

-Motion Segmentation 3D
+Feature Analysis in 3d
 =================
-GUI for Motion Segmentation in 3D
+GUI for Feature Analysis in 3d, mainly on performances evaluations on 3d feature detector and descriptors.

 Project file Overview
 ---------------------